 Review: Together at Midnight by Jennifer Castle

-As 2018 draws to a close, what better read to end off with than Together at Midnight by Jennifer Castle?
-This book is so touching as it tells the story of two people doing random acts of kindness at New Year’s.
+Together at Midnight by Jennifer Castle is so touching as it tells the story of two people doing random acts of kindness at New Year’s.
 I enjoyed the main characters and their complexity, and the short chapters from the people they help add depth to the story.
 Fans of books like Dash and Lily’s Book of Dares will love this influential story.

 This book tells the story of two teens who make it their goal to complete seven random acts of kindness before New Year’s in New York after they witness an accident.
 The story contains a powerful message, and I loved the way that the main characters are able to turn something tragic into something that is helpful and inspiring to others.
 As well, the New York setting is so magical, and it was interesting to follow the main characters around the city.
 This book is uplifting, and it will leave readers feeling inspired to do random acts of kindness themselves.